 Hold On to It

 Hold on to that feeling for as long as you can.
 In the beginning, it will probably only be for a few seconds.
 That’s ok!
 Try again and see if you can hang on a little longer.
 Extend your time a little each day.
 Next, hang on to the feeling while you’re doing something easy, like washing the dishes, making your bed, taking a walk, or folding the laundry.
+When the feeling starts to fade, gently swell it back out and glow that gold until you’re filled up again.
+Keep it going for as long as you like, then let it fade.

 Then phase two: holding on to the feeling during challenging times.
 Flip your Joy Switch before you go into a big meeting, before you get in the car for your commute, or before you pick up your kids from school.
 The key is: before.
 Hang on to the feeling as much as you can, return to it with grace for your humanness when it slips.
 All the practice you did to extend the time and hold it during simple activities will pay off here.